Lüshi Chunqiu: Legalism

+The early Han text Huainanzi makes extensive use of the Lushi Chunqiu, leading some early scholars to label some the Huainanzis chapters as Legalist.
+Arguably the Lushi Chunqiu is closer to Xun Kuang.
+As the figure typically thought of as a penal "Legalist", neither the Lushi Chunqiu or Huainanzi think very highly of Shang Yang.
+The Lushi Chunqiu titles his chapter "unrighteous".
+The Lushi Chunqiu and Huainanzi instead draw on "bits and pieces" of Shen Dao for their own "heterogeneous political outlook."
+The Lushi Chunqiu's ideas on Shen Dao also look more like Xunzi.

+Punishment as a distinction is arguably meaningless once Xun Kuang reconciles it in a subordinate position under "Confucianism", "gentlemen-scholars", or what Cook terms a "philosophy of governance through humanity and moral suasion".
+The Lushi Chunqiu doesn't commit to a prominent place for specific Confucian rituals in statecraft, but promotes deference toward the "gentlemen-scholars" and considers it unlikely that reward and punishment will succeed without propriety.
+To be distinct from Xunzi Confucianism, it would be necessary to oppose (the interpretive authority of) the "gentlemen-scholars" and li ritual, more like the Han Feizi.

 Correction bounty

 The Shiji tells that after Lü Buwei presented the finished Lüshi Chunqiu for the public at the gate of Xianyang and announced that anyone could correct the book's content would be awarded 1000 taels of gold for every corrected word.
 This event lead to the Chinese idiom "One word [is worth] a thousand gold" (一字千金).

 None of the contemporary scholars pointed out any mistakes in the work, although later scholars managed to detect a number of them.
 It is believed that Lü's contemporaries were able to detect the book's inaccuracies, but none dared to openly criticize a powerful figure like him.

 Reception

 Scholar Liang Qichao (1873–1929) stated: "This book, through the course of two thousand years, has had no deletions nor corruptions.
 Moreover, it has the excellent commentary of Gao You.
 Truly it is the most perfect and easily read work among the ancient books."
 Liang's position, mildly criticized afterwards, was dictated by the lack of canonical status ascribed to the book.